KostasKram/ntua-ML-notebooks/README.md

 # Machine Learning

-Jupyter notebooks for the Machine Learning course's lab at Ece Ntua 2023-24.
+Jupyter notebooks for the Machine Learning course's lab in python at Ece Ntua 2023-24.

 ## Lab 1 - Machine Learning Classification Algorithms